mariam138/legacy-of-dubai/README.md

 The lighter brown colour (Hex code #AB654C) however does not pass with the other colours, and only recieves a AA pass when used with black.
 So I decided to not use this colour throughout my project.

+##Testing

+###Bug Fixes

+Upon initial deployment onto github pages, none of the CSS styling appeared to be showing, despite showing on thge local server.
+When checking the code for the link to the CSS style sheet in the HTML index page, the file paths appeared to start with a forward slash (/), making them absolute file paths rather than relative file paths.
+Removing the forward slash fixed the problem, allowing the CSS  styling to show on the deployed webpage.

 ## Credits
 ### Content